FAQ

 Does Resuma run Rust in the browser?

 No. Components always execute on the server.
-Client-side code is limited to a tiny runtime (~3 KB loader + lazy core) and small JS chunks translated from handler closures at compile time (rs2js in resuma-macros).
+Client-side code is a fixed runtime (loader + lazy core on first interaction) plus small handler chunks translated from closures at compile time (rs2js in resuma-macros).
 Business logic stays in Rust.

 How big is the client bundle?

 Static pages ship zero JS.
-Interactive pages load loader.js (~1–2 KB gzipped), then core.js on first interaction.
+Interactive pages parse HTML immediately with 907 B gzip loader.js, then fetch core.js (~4 KiB gzip) on the first click — about 5 KiB total for first interaction.
 Handler and island chunks load on demand.
-See the benchmark page for measured numbers.
+See the benchmark page and architecture for measured numbers.

 Do I need Node.js?